bgoldman/equio/README.md

 `string _name` - name of the sale

-`address _sale`, - address of the sale
+`address _sale` - address of the sale

-`address _token`, - token address the sale will distribute
+`address _token` - token address the sale will distribute

-`bytes32 _password_hash`, - hash of the kill switch password
+`bytes32 _password_hash` - hash of the kill switch password

-`uint256 _earliest_buy_block`, - earliest block that the funds can be sent to the sale.
+`uint256 _earliest_buy_block` - earliest block that the funds can be sent to the sale.
 If this is not needed set to 0.

 `uint256 _earliest_buy_time` - earliest unix time that the funds can be sent to the sale.
 If this is not needed set to 0.